Paschall–Daniel House

-Paschall–Daniel House is a historic tobacco plantation complex and national historic district located at Oxford, Granville County, North Carolina, USA.
-It was built about 1855, and is a two-story, three bay, "T"-shaped Greek Revival style timber frame dwelling.
+Paschall–Daniel House is a historic tobacco plantation complex and national historic district located at Oxford, Granville County, North Carolina, US.
+It was built about 1855, and is a two-story, three-bay, T-shaped Greek Revival style timber frame dwelling.
 It has a low hipped roof and two-story rear ell.
 Also on the property are the contributing milking house, garage, frame barn, milking barn, wood house, chicken house, and a log tobacco barn.

 It was listed on the National Register of Historic Places in 1988.